Robinhood UK FAQ | Robinhood

 Your cash and securities are held by our US clearing broker.
 This means that your assets are not protected in the traditional way by the UK Financial Services Compensation Scheme (FSCS).
 Instead you get the benefit of alternative, US protections.

-We have purchased an additional insurance policy for accounts held with Robinhood Securities, LLC to supplement SIPC protection.
+We have purchased an additional insurance policy for accounts held with Robinhood Securities to supplement SIPC protection.
 The additional insurance becomes available to customers in the event that SIPC limits are exhausted.
 This additional insurance policy provides protection for securities and cash up to an aggregate of $1 billion, and is limited to a combined return to any customer of $50 million in securities and $1.9 million in cash.
 Similar to SIPC protection, this additional insurance doesn’t protect against a loss in the market value of securities.

 There may be reasons why customers are unable to earn interest on uninvested cash, such as for religious reasons.
-For those customers we provide the option to opt-out of the interest earning brokerage cash sweep program through the program banks, in which case the money will be held in a brokerage account at Robinhood Securities, LLC that is protected up to $250,000 under SIPC (and not FDIC) as explained above.
+For those customers we provide the option to opt-out of the interest earning brokerage cash sweep program through the program banks, in which case the money will be held in a brokerage account at Robinhood Securities that is protected up to $250,000 under SIPC (and not FDIC) as explained above.

 How to fund an account?